anxuanhan/ConMIL/README.md

   -min_hole 100000
 ```

-### 2) Feature extraction with CONCH
+### 2) Feature extraction with CONCH/PLIP

-Download the CONCH checkpoint from the official [CONCH GitHub repository](https://github.com/mahmoodlab/CONCH) and specify the checkpoint path in the command below.
+Download the CONCH checkpoint from the official [CONCH GitHub repository](https://github.com/mahmoodlab/CONCH) or download the PLIP checkpoint from the official [PLIP GitHub repository](https://github.com/PathologyFoundation/plip) and specify the checkpoint path in the command below.

 This step performs:
 - tissue patch extraction from WSIs